Phikimon/hellfire/README.md

 terminal to support True Colour mode.
 List of supported terminals can be found [here](https://gist.github.com/XVilka/8346728).

-There is a quick way, but not very reliable way to check if your terminal supports truecolor:
+There is a quick, but not very reliable way to check if your terminal supports truecolor:
 ```bash
 $ echo $COLORTERM